Border Crossing Card

-A Border Crossing Card (BCC) is an identity document used by nationals of Mexico to enter the United States.
-As a standalone document, the BCC allows its holder to visit the border areas of the United States when entering by land or sea directly from Mexico for up to 30 days.
-The document also functions as a B1/B2 visa when presented with a valid Mexican passport, for entry to any part of the United States by any means of transportation.
+A Border Crossing Card (BCC) is an identity document used by nationals of Mexico to travel to the United States.
+As a standalone document, the BCC allows its holder to travel directly from Mexico to the United States by land, pleasure vessel or ferry.
+When presented with a valid Mexican passport, the BCC also functions as a B-1/B-2 visa and is accepted for travel from any country to any part of the United States by any means of transportation.

 History

 Since 1953, Mexico and the United States have agreed to make special accommodations for Mexican nationals who cross the Mexico–United States border into the immediate area to promote the economic stability of the region.
 On November 12, 1953, the two countries entered into an agreement concerning the border area, which included a provision allowing Mexican nationals who resided near the border to be issued border-crossing identification cards.
 These cards could be used for multiple applications for admission during the validity of the card.

-In 1982, the border zone that may be visited with a BCC was defined as the area within 25 mi from the border.
+In 1982, the border zone that may be visited with a BCC without Form I-94, which is normally issued for visitors, was defined as the area within 25 mi from the border.
 In 1999, the portion of the zone in Arizona was expanded to 75 mi from the border.
-In 2004, the allowed period of stay in the border zone with a BCC was expanded from 72 hours to 30 days.
+In 2004, the allowed period of stay in the border zone with a BCC without Form I-94 was expanded from 72 hours to 30 days.
 In 2013, the portion of the zone in New Mexico was expanded to 55 mi from the border or up to Interstate 10.